Event Collection API: Common Properties

 To retrieve the unique identifier associated with a particular user, use Insider.getUserId() method.

-Even if the query text and timestamp are the same, search sessions are generated uniquely per user.
-This ensures that analytics, personalization, and tracking do not mix results across different users.
+Even if the query text and timestamp match, search sessions are generated uniquely for each user — ensuring that analytics, personalization, or tracking don’t mix results across users.

 2025-08 20